Exterior Rendering - Second Avenue Commons

 Interior Rendering: Community Space/Lounge

 Second Avenue Commons is the culmination of three years of planning, design, and construction and is the epitome of what a public-private partnership should be.
-Thanks to the support from city and county leadership, Action Housing, the Allegheny Conference on Community Development, PNC, UPMC, Allegheny Health Network, Highmark Health, the Hillman Family Foundation, Pittsburgh Mercy, and Operation Safety Net, PJ Dick, PNC and UPMC, and the URA, the $21 million project is a much-needed and long-hoped-for facility to serve the Pittsburgh community for years to come.
+Thanks to the support from city and county leadership, Action-Housing, Inc., Allegheny Conference on Community Development, PNC, UPMC, Allegheny Health Network, Highmark Health, Hillman Family Foundation, Pittsburgh Mercy, Operation Safety Net, Urban Redevelopment Authority, and PJ Dick, the $21 million project is a much-needed and long-hoped-for facility to serve the Pittsburgh community for years to come.

 Read more surrounding this project in these local news articles: